 8 Things to Do in Cobh, Ireland

 1. Learn more about the Titanic’s history in Cobh, Ireland

 Cobh, formerly known as Queenstown from 1849 to 1920, was the final stop and last port of call before setting sail for New York.
 We all know how that story ends.
 Of the 2,400 plus passengers on the Titanic, only 123 of them were from Cobh.

-Today you can visit a Titanic memorial garden or visit the Titanic Experience in Cobh Ireland.
-The experience is uses state of the art technology using touch screen displays and holograms to bring the tragic story to life for visitors while remembering those lives that were lost.
+Today you can visit a Titanic memorial garden or visit the Titanic Experience in Cobh, Ireland.
+The experience uses state of the art technology, including touch screen displays and holograms, to bring the tragic story to life for visitors while remembering those lives that were lost.